Motive power depot: Activity

 There were six primary activities that took place at sheds.

 Ash removal

 When a steam engine arrived on shed, it would drop its fire and the ash that had built up would be removed.
 Disposal of the ash was a filthy job and carried out at quiet times, although some bigger depots had facilities for disposing of ash more efficiently.
-Study of photographs from the steam era show it was not uncommon for piles of ash to be scattered around the depot site.
+Study of photographs from the steam era shows it was not uncommon for piles of ash to be scattered around the depot site.

 Boiler washout

 After completing their last duty and arriving on shed, locomotives would have a regular boiler washout to remove scale, improve efficiency and protect safety.

 Coaling

 Locomotives generally ran on coal.
 Initially this job was done by hand and many depots had significant coal stacks on site.
 These would be neatly constructed with the outer walls constructed of dry blocks much in the style of a dry stone wall with smaller pieces behind these.
 As technology advanced and the bigger sheds got busier, this process became mechanised and huge coaling towers above the neighbourhoods indicated where the engine shed was.
 The sheds were not clean places to work.
 The large east London depot of Stratford had an engineman's dormitory and its occupants would "wake up with a layer of coal dust covering them and the bed".

 LMS 4-6-0 5690 LEANDER at Carnforth in the UK under the mechanical coaling tower.